-- Facility Renovations estimated at \$260,000. - All the HVAC (A/C) equipment has been installed.
-We were able to complete this in-house \$ 23,959.12. - Duggins Services came out and scraped all the ceilings and removed all the old popcorn material. \$4,536.80 - We have a quote from Carpet Creation to install the new flooring for \$75,360.36. - Panhandle Drywall repaired the ceilings, sprayed a texture, and prepped the ceilings for paint. \$ 21,750.00. - All ceilings, walls, and trim painted.
-Fred Steele Painting \$ 21,400.00. - We are currently working on pricing for all the kitchen equipment and lighting. - Construction of interior fire wall as required by County Construction Department and Fire Marshall is currently in progress.
-Wall will be completed in July 2024. - Site improvement work (sewer utility connection, parking lots, driveways) has begun. - Exterior portico quoting in progress. - Engineering Site Updates estimated at \$1,000,000.00 - Design \$69,000 - Construction \$600,000 to \$700,000 - Construction Bid estimated by March. - CEI \$90,000 (Paid for using LOST) - Bids Open: 4/30/2024 - Tentative Board Approval: 5/16/2024 - Anticipated Construction Start: June 2024 - Anticipated Construction Completion: December 2024 - Parks and Recreation Adding playground and outdoor workout equipment total cost was \$70,426.23 paid for by LOST 4 Parks Allocation.
-Estimated to arrive in January for installation.
+- Facility Renovations estimated at \$457,457.75 - All the HVAC (A/C) equipment has been installed.
+We were able to complete this in-house \$ 23,959.12. - Duggins Services came out and scraped all the ceilings and removed all the old popcorn material. \$4,536.80 - Carpet Creation to install the new flooring for \$78,562.42 - Panhandle Drywall repaired the ceilings, sprayed a texture, and prepped the ceilings for paint. \$ 21,750.00. - All ceilings, walls, and trim painted.
+Fred Steele Painting \$ 21,400.00. - Seckinger Fencing, Inc \$31,450.00 - Flagpole \$2,194.00 - We are currently working on pricing for all the kitchen equipment and lighting. - Construction of interior fire wall as required by County Construction Department and Fire Marshall is currently in progress.
+Wall will be completed in July 2024. - Landscaping \$25,000.00 - Exterior portico \$70,000.00 - IT Infrastructure \$5,000.00 - Engineering Site Updates estimated at \$914,000.00 - Design \$74,000 (Paid for using LOST) - Construction \$741,016.00 (Paid for using ARPA) - CEI \$90,000 (Paid for using LOST) - Bids Open: 4/30/2024 - Tentative Board Approval: 5/16/2024 - Anticipated Construction Start: June 2024 - Anticipated Construction Completion: December 2024 - Parks and Recreation Adding playground and outdoor workout equipment total cost was \$94,146.96

 This project scope is limited to the approximately 8,000 square foot community multiuse building and property perimeter.
 The building was constructed as a religious facility in in 1984 with renovations in 2018 and 2019 to convert the religious ceremony and support spaces to large meeting rooms and offices.
 Escambia County purchased the property in 2023 with plans to convert to a multiuse community center.
 The current interior renovation plan contains no structural changes to the building.
 A few interior partition walls will be removed to allow for spatial improvements.
 Building systems of electrical, plumbing will undergo some minor upgrades while a complete HVAC replacement is planned.
 Interior building finishes will be refreshed or upgraded including removal of spray-on ceiling materials, restoration of ceiling, wall painting, flooring replacement, and warming kitchen fit-out.
 Exterior improvements of the building include lighting upgrades, cleaning, and new perimeter fencing.
 The IT Department will be installing a new network node on a robust fiber optic connection with wireless connectivity inside the building and VOIP telephone service.